MikeyDevs/IterativeBFTBinarySearchTree/README.md

 So, for example, here, our traversal would print out `0`, `-1`, `1`, `2`, `3`, `4`.

+In contrast, a depth-first inorder traversal would print out `-1`, `0`, `1`, `2`, `3`, `4` because it would attempt to go as deep as possible first, from left to right, before reading the value of the nodes.

 Now that we understand BSTs and breadth-first traversal, let's talk about the solution we used to get there.

 Initially, one would think that we simply need to iterate through the tree starting from the root node and print the values as we go along.
 Sounds simple enough, and is exactly what I thought would be the case.